My breasts spring and squirt milk all over the place!

 La Leche League

-I have called the La Leche League contact in my area who said to try different feeding positions – such as sitting her more upright or leaning back and having her suck “up” so she has a little more control of the milk flow.
-The problem with me leaning back is that it causes the baby’s head to be resting on my breast which, as I explained before, causes pressure on the breast making it spray.
+I have called the La Leche League contact in my area, who said to try different feeding positions – such as sitting her more upright or leaning back and having her suck “up” so she has a little more control of the milk flow.
+The problem with my leaning back is that it causes the baby’s head to rest on my breast, which, as I explained before, causes pressure on the breast, making it spray.

-They also said to try feeding her more often, which is hard to do since she sleeps like a log and nothing but a diaper change will wake her.
-I usually nurse on one side, change her diaper, and then nurse on the same side (I used to nurse on the alternate side, since that’s what all the books say, but the LLL person told me to try doing the same side to lessen the milk flow).
+They also said to try feeding her more often, which is problematic since she sleeps like a log, and nothing but a diaper change will wake her.
+I usually nurse on one side, change her diaper, and then nurse on the same side (I used to nurse on the alternate side since that’s what all the books say, but the LLL person told me to try doing the same side to lessen the milk flow).

-I am trying to figure out what I can do about this, if it’s a common problem, how long it will last, etc. She is getting traumatized by this breast, and I don’t want it to get to a point where I’ll have to always feed her on the non-spraying one, while I pump the spraying breast.
+I am trying to figure out what to do about this, if it’s a common problem, how long it will last, etc. She is traumatized by this breast, and I don’t want it to get to a point where I’ll have to constantly feed her on the non-spraying one while I pump the spraying breast.

 Any help you can give will be appreciated.